-- iv.
-Amalgamation and reconstitution of plots (including Housing Area and Neighbourhood PSPs) will be permitted for all TOD Schemes.
+- 20.4.4 Amalgamation and reconstitution of plots (including Housing Area and Neighbourhood PSPs) will be permitted for all TOD Schemes.
 Reconfiguration of existing roads and open spaces within a TOD Scheme area shall be permitted, provided that: - a. the reconfigured layout provides equal or more area under roads and open spaces.
-In areas where a fine network of streets for pedestrian movement already exists, it shall be preserved as far as possible. - b. due approval has been obtained from the concerned area agency in case of public parks and roads.
-Such public areas shall be handed over to the concerned public agency and remain open to public at all times. - c. there is zero or minimal damage to existing trees. - v.
-In case of brown field sites, increase in the number of dwelling units shall be permitted under this Policy.
-However, the DE shall maintain the existing DU density as part of the reconstituted TOD Scheme. - vi.
-TOD Schemes may be comprised of plots of same or different land uses (typically large schemes with vacant lands) or different use premises (typically brown field sites where gross land uses have been divided into smaller plots of different use premises as per approved layout plan).
+In areas where a fine network of streets for pedestrian movement already exists, it shall be preserved as far as possible. - b. due approval has been obtained from the concerned public agencies in case of public parks and roads.
+Such public areas shall be handed over to the concerned public agency and remain open to public at all times. - c. there is minimal damage to existing trees.

+- 20.4.5 In case of brownfield sites, increase in the number of dwelling units shall be permitted under this Policy.
+However, reducing the existing number of dwelling units shall not be permitted in a TOD Scheme. - 20.4.6 TOD Schemes may be comprised of plots of different land uses/ use premises.
 The permissible mix of uses for each plot in a TOD Scheme depending upon the assigned land use/use premise shall be as per the table below:

-Land use/ use Permissible Mix of Uses (distribution of FAR in TOD Scheme) premise of plot as per ZDP/ Layout Plan Minimum FAR for Residential uses Minimum FAR for Commercial uses Minimum FAR for PSP and/or utilities Other uses Residential 50% 10% 20% Other uses are permitted up to 20%.
+Land use/ use premise of Permissible Mix of Uses (distribution of FAR in TOD Scheme) plot as per ZDP/ Layout Plan Minimum FAR for Residential uses Minimum FAR for Commercial uses Minimum FAR for PSP and/or utilities Other uses Residential 50% 10% 20% Other uses are permitted up to 20%.
 Commercial 30% 50% 10% Other uses are permitted up to 10%.
 Industrial 30% 10% 10% Remaining 50% of FAR to be for Industrial use.
+Government 30% 10% 10% Remaining 50% of FAR may be for any Government use.
+Transportation 30% 10% 10% Remaining 50% of FAR may be for any use after meeting all operational requirements for transportation facilities.
+PSP(only housing and neighbourhood level PSP plots allowed as per Clause 20.4.ii) such plots sha es in the TOD Sc - utilised for PSPs